COVID-19: Learning to Live with It

 What You Need to Know Before You Come In

 Your health and safety will always be our No. 1 priority.
 But you’ll find we’re doing things a little differently now.
 From visiting loved ones to wearing masks to getting COVID testing, we have the information you need.

 What does this mean?
 We will no longer screen you for COVID symptoms when you come to a Cleveland Clinic location.
 And we’ll no longer have set visiting hours or limit the number of visitors a patient can have — except in some ICU settings.

 What do I need to know?
-You will still need to wear a mask when you’re at any Cleveland Clinic facility.
-If you’re sick, we ask that you don’t come to visit patients.
+We’ll ask you to wear a mask when you’re visiting anyone hospitalized on our floors.
+If you’re sick, we ask that you don’t come to visit until you’re better.
 And if you’ve tested positive for COVID-19 or have been exposed to someone who tested positive, you’ll need to wait at least 10 days before visiting anyone.